bcgov/jrcc-document-access-libs/README.md

 ```properties
 bcgov.access.input.plugin=http
 ```
+Make sure "spring.main.web-application-type: none"(which will block all http operation) is not present the `application.settings` or `application.yml` file.

-You can configure the webserver using standard spring configuration.
+You can configure the web server using standard spring configuration.
 Document sent to the api are handle with the default documentReadyHandler.

 #### Configuration Options